horacio1986/rkd_docs/docs/en/steps.md

 ### Step 9:

-With the following command you will be able to deploy your development environment
+With the following command you can now deploy your development environment:

 ~~~~
 rkd up -d